Francie Lin

 Francie Lin is a Taiwanese-American novelist, whose debut novel The Foreigner (2008) won the Edgar Award for Best First Novel by an American Author.

 Background

-Lin was born to a Taiwanese American family and raised in Salt Lake City, Utah.
-She graduated from Harvard University.
-Upon graduation from Harvard, Lin worked as a teacher and an arts journalist, reviewed books for the San Francisco Chronicle and the Los Angeles Times, and eventually served as the associate editor of The Threepenny Review from 1998 to 2004, where she wrote short pieces, short stories, essays and reviews for.
+Lin was born to a Taiwanese American immigrant family, and was raised in Salt Lake City, Utah.
+In 2022, she recalled that her mother was a tiger mom who raised her as a child to play Chopin and Liszt on the piano.

+After high school, Lin graduated from Harvard University.
+After graduation, Lin worked as a teacher and an arts journalist, reviewed books for the San Francisco Chronicle and the Los Angeles Times, and eventually served as the associate editor of The Threepenny Review from 1998 to 2004, where she wrote short pieces, short stories, essays and reviews for.
 She received a Fulbright Fellowship to Taiwan for the years of 2001–2002, where she gathered material for her first novel, The Foreigner.
 She currently lives with her husband, historian and writer Stephen Platt, and family in Greenfield, Massachusetts.